geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Chenyu** [00:43:05]
 ONNX is moving.
-I added a small milestone to... test.
+I added a small milestone to.. test.
 I just put it as support top 100 on X model.
 Just find a way to define what's top 100 and find a way to test that we are really supporting those 100.